luanpersini/tests-node-backend-tests-using-jest-typescript/README.md

-# NestJS - NodeJS - Backend Testing
+# Backend Testing - NodeJS/NestJS APIs

 # Objectives

 The main objective of this project is to keep it as a knowledge base about backend testing, including tips and test examples, covering the majority of the most common use cases with unit, integration, and end-to-end tests.

+</br>

 **Application**

-</br>

-The application is an authentication API where you call a third party authentication service (scr/infrastructure/AuthenticationClient).
-A mock service was made for the authentication client.
-This app have an authentication route (/register), where a new account can be created and a route to retrieve all accounts (/getAllAccounts).
+The application is an authentication API with studies purpose only, where you call a third party authentication service (scr/infrastructure/AuthenticationClient).
+A fake service was made for the authentication client using an Array of Objects.
+This app has an authentication route (/register), where a new account can be created and a route to retrieve all accounts (/getAllAccounts).

-The main goal of the application was to include the usecases that i wanted to test.

 ## Structure